matlock-raft-event/raft-event-app/README.md

 To display lint errors in the console, the linting tool can be run using `yarn lint`

-To scan the code for linting errors and automatically fix any that can be resolved, run`yarn lint:fix`
+To scan the code for linting errors and automatically fix any that can be resolved, run `yarn lint:fix`

 The ESLint setup extends the recommended rules from [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb).
-Overrides and dded ESLint rules can be found in `.eslintrc`.
+Overrides and added ESLint rules can be found in `.eslintrc`.
 Files ignored by ESLint can be found in `.eslintignore`.